Safer Skies – Does Technology Really Have an Answer To This?

 The ability of this technology to provide computer-generated information right in front of you i.e. in line of sight is being utilized to enhance flight safety.

 What’s more, with wearable technology like Google Glasses and Epson Moverio, augmented reality applications can be engineered that offer flight information/data to pilots’ right in front of them.

 Take-offs can be particularly challenging especially during low visibility.
-Having accurate information; is therefore, critical here.
-Route awareness, scanning markings and signage, maintaining speed and braking and monitoring obstacles is extremely crucial.
+Having accurate information; is, therefore, critical here.
+Route awareness, scanning markings, and signage maintaining speed and braking and monitoring obstacles are extremely crucial.
 Pilots also need to have detailed understanding of the airport surface, i.e. their present location on the runway and traffic too.
 It is important for navigation and maneuvering the aircraft.
 A slight error can prove to be disastrous.